mitre/k3s-node-stig-baseline/README.md

 ## K3S Node STIG Automated Compliance Validation Profile

-<b>Kubernetes Node</b> STIG Automated Compliance Validation Profile works with Chef InSpec to perform automated compliance checks of <b>Kubernetes Nodes</b>.
-It is to be used in conjunction with <b>[Kubernetes Cluster](https://gitlab.dsolab.io/scv-content/inspec/kubernetes/k3s/k3s-cluster-stig-baseline)</b> profile that validates perform automated compliance checks of <b>Kubernetes Cluster</b>
+<b>K3S Node</b> STIG Automated Compliance Validation Profile that works with Chef InSpec to perform automated compliance checks of <b>K3S Nodes</b>.
+It is to be used in conjunction with the <b>[K3S Cluster](https://gitlab.dsolab.io/scv-content/inspec/kubernetes/k3s/k3s-cluster-stig-baseline)</b> profile that performs automated compliance checks of the <b>K3S Cluster</b>.

 This automated Security Technical Implementation Guide (STIG) validator was developed to reduce the time it takes to perform a security check based upon STIG Guidance from DISA.
 These check results should provide information needed to receive a secure authority to operate (ATO) certification for the applicable technology.

-<b>Kubernetes Node Profile</b> uses [Chef InSpec](https://github.com/chef/inspec), which provides an open source compliance, security and policy testing framework that dynamically extracts system configuration information.
+<b>K3S Node Profile</b> uses [Chef InSpec](https://github.com/chef/inspec), which provides an open source compliance, security and policy testing framework that dynamically extracts system configuration information.

 ## Kubernetes STIG Overview